FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 Calculating LTV: The SaaS Formula Every Founder Gets Wrong

 Most LTV formulas floating around ignore churn entirely.
 They multiply ARPU by some vague “average lifetime” and call it a day.
 The result?
 An LTV number inflated by 2—5x.
-Here’s how to calculate lifetime value that reflects reality.
+Here’s how to calculate LTV in a way that reflects reality.

 LTV (Lifetime Value) is the total revenue you can expect from a single customer over their entire relationship with your product.